$583,983Average Value$463Average Price per Sq Ft3Homes For Sale

 Part of the Your Tour, Your Way™ program.
 It’s your apartment and you are welcome to tour in a way that makes you feel most at home.
 Whether you prefer to be accompanied by one of our leasing professionals or take a live video tour from the comfort of your home, we have options that will work for you!
 Imagine living in your own private sanctuary nestled alongside the bank of the Willamette River

-Greenbriar Village gives you the best of both city living and the wonderful lush green Oregon is known for!
-Located five minutes south of downtown Portland we are at the ease of public transportation.
-Take the ariel tram to work at OHSU, or hop on I-5 and have an easy commute to Lewis & Clark College or PCC-Sylvania.
-Our best views are overlooking Johns Landing, the serene Willamette River, and
+Nestled in the hills above Portland, OR, Greenbriar Village gives you the best of both city living and the wonderful lush green Oregon is known for!
+Located five minutes south of downtown Portland, public transportation is easily accessible, take the MAX or ariel tram to work at OHSU.
+Hop on I-5 and have an easy commute to Lewis & Clark College or PCC-Sylvania.
+Enjoy your new view overlooking

 Interested in learning more about homes in this area?